crunchyroll/objective_perceptual_analysis/README.md

 See the scripts/readme.md file for information on setting up tests.

 *Currenty works on CentOS 7 and Mac OS X*
-*VMAF, libVPX, libAOM, libRav1e, libx264, libOpenCV build of FFmpeg*
+*VMAF, libVPX, libAOM, libRav1e, svt-av1, libx264, libOpenCV build of FFmpeg*
 - rav1e support based off of work by Derek Buitenhuis https://github.com/dwbuiten/FFmpeg

 Makefile will run the proper setup script and install mediainfo, opencv, libx264, libvmaf, nasm git, wget, freetype-devel...
 Everything should be done for you, although if not report it as a bug.
+*Warning: Scripts will install / alter system packages via Sudo.
+Please keep this in mind* (Dockerfile coming soon to make this a non-issue)

 type: ```make```